 Events and Festivals

 While there are always exceptions, the Fund has been reluctant to fund one-day or weekend events and festivals because of the short-term nature of events, and difficulty in measuring the long-term impact.
-Festival applicants need to demonstrate the educational value and long-term impact of their event.

 Can’t Support or Oppose Political Candidates